-- at the least one course in a bachelor of scientific education or in a master programme on mathematics and statistics as evidenced by prior education or evidence (assessed through documents required in 2.b through 2.e) on the analytical capacity of the participant to catch up with basic mathematics and statistics; - b. an essay on a topic prescribed by the Board of Admissions; and a letter of motivation which also needs to include how this programme builds upon the applicant's previously gained knowledge and/or experience concerning public policy and what the applicant expects to gain from completing this programme.
+- h. at the least one course in a bachelor of scientific education or in a master programme on mathematics and statistics as evidenced by prior education or evidence (assessed through documents required in 2.b through 2.e) on the analytical capacity of the student to catch up with basic mathematics and statistics: - an essay on a topic prescribed by the Board of Admissions.
+This essay is submitted to a plagiarism check.
+Plagiarism leads to an automatic rejection of the application; and - j. a letter of motivation which also needs to include how this programme builds upon the applicant's previously gained knowledge and/or experience concerning public policy, what the applicant can bring to the programme, and what the applicant expects to gain from completing this programme.

-Relevant professional experience in the field of public policy positively counts as evidence of the expertise that the participant built in the field.
+Relevant professional experience in the field of public policy positively counts as evidence of the expertise that the student built in the field.